Virginia has a bachelor's degree in Spanish and English literature.

 The Final Verdict

-On the whole, Gengo has been good to me over the last two years.
+As a whole, Gengo has been good to me over the last two years.
 As Gengo managed to attract a big client at one point, I’ve had a couple of busy months.

 However, in the majority of cases, Gengo can’t be a source of full-time income.
 The workflow is unreliable and you can lose opportunities because you don’t have Internet access at a particular time.